symfony/symfony-docs/book/controller.rst

     $mailer = $this->get('mailer');

-The are countless other services available and you are encouraged to define your own.
+There are countless other services available and you are encouraged to define your own.
 For more information, see the :doc:`Extending Symfony </book/extending_symfony>` chapter.